 The packaging is stunningly minimalist: a single CD in a cardboard slipcover, with nary a scrap of paper documentation.
 (The company says a boxed version, complete with printed manual, is in development.)
 Inexplicably, the CD itself contains no installation documentsyou must download those from LinuxPPC’s Web site.
 You’ll need those installation docs, too, because the install process is harshly nonintuitive.
 You first partition your hard drive to separate your Mac OS and Linux worlds, and then boot up Linux from the CD and run a graphical installer to load the application itself.
 If you do everything correctly, installation takes about an hour.
 Mac OS and Linux operation are mutually exclusive, but a Bootx utility lets you choose between the two at start-up.

 Once you get LinuxPPC up and running, it’s fairly easy to operate using the vaguely Mac-like X Window interface and K Desktop Environment.
-You get plenty of bundled software: the Apache Web server, Netscape Communicator 4.5, multimedia players (including one for MP3), complete C and Java environments, other communication tools, andLinux’s hallmark
+You get plenty of bundled software: the Apache Web server, Netscape Communicator 4.5, multimedia players (including one for MP3), complete C and Java environments, other communication tools, andLinux’s hallmark all the source code.

 The most common application for Linux is as an Internet or intranet serverthe Apache Web server boasts legendary performance and a price that can’t be beat.
 Keep in mind, however, that you get what you pay for, and with the $32 LinuxPPC you didn’t pay for supportat least not by phone.
 The company offers limited support via e-mail, and a number of mailing lists and newsgroups provide communal support.